Royal Liberty School

 The Royal Liberty School is a secondary school for boys aged 11 to 16, located in Gidea Park in the London Borough of Havering, England.

 The school is situated on Upper Brentwood Road about 400 metres north of Gidea Park railway station, and approximately halfway between Gidea Park and Ardleigh Green to the north-east of Romford.
 It is in the parish of St. Michael & All Angels, Gidea Park.

 History

 Grammar school

 The school was founded in 1921 in the buildings at the grounds of Hare Hall and takes its name from the Royal Liberty of Havering.
+During this period an ornate koi pond was located within its grounds.
 It was once a traditional English grammar school, and also had a sixth form until 1992.
 In 2017 the school joined the Success for all Education trust.

 The Royal Liberty was the first school in Europe to install an electronic computer (an Elliott 903, similar to the 920 military version) in 1965.

 As a grammar school, it operated a squadron of the Combined Cadet Force (CCF), incorporating basic, army, navy, and air cadets (including a training glider).